iemkek/SAP_Conversational_AI_Assignments/README.md

 ![Create skill](https://github.com/iemkek/SAP_Conversational_AI_Assignments/blob/master/img/simpleResponse4.png)

 #### Step 7: Skill trigger
-Drill down into the skill you just created by clicking the skill in the canvas.
+This skill should only be executed when the user refers to the createbp intent.
+Triggers can be added to a skill.
+To do this, drill down into the skill you just created by clicking the skill in the canvas.
 Now go to the Triggers tab and enter the following trigger:

 ```
 If @createbp is-present
 ```

 ![Skill trigger](https://github.com/iemkek/SAP_Conversational_AI_Assignments/blob/master/img/simpleResponse5.png)

-This will connect the createbp skill with the createbp intent.

 #### Step 8: Define actions
 Go to the Actions tab.
 Press ADD NEW MESSAGE GROUP and then select SEND MESSAGE.
 In the message input field, enter: